1. Introduction

 4.3.1.
 Example Policy

-The following example authorization graph means that Policy A will allow Read for instances of resource access satisfying both Matcher B and Matcher C.
+The following example authorization graph means that Policy A will

 ex:policyA acp:allow acl:Read ; acp:allOf ex:matcherB, ex:matcherC .

-The following example authorization graph means that a Policy will deny Write for instances of resource access satisfying either Matcher B or Matcher C.
+The following example authorization graph means that a Policy will

 [] acp:deny acl:Write ; acp:anyOf ex:matcherB, ex:matcherC .

-The following example authorization graph means that Reading and Writing resource X will be allowed for instances of resource access satisfying Matcher A and not Matcher B.
+The following example authorization graph means that reading and writing resource X will be allowed for instances of resource access satisfying Matcher A and not Matcher B.

 [ acp:resource ex:resourceX ; acp:accessControl [ acp:apply [ acp:allow acl:Read, acl:Write ; acp:anyOf ex:matcherA ; acp:noneOf ex:matcherB ; ] ; ] ; ] .